sufrin/Red/AppleRed.md

-In both cases, when `Red/Select` is enabled, clicking at the left of the opening of a block, or at the right of the closing of a block will cause that entire block (including nested sub-blocks) to be selected.
+In both cases, when `Red/Select` is enabled, clicking at the left of the opening of a block, or at the right of the closing of a block will cause that entire block (including nested sub-blocks) to be selected (“tentatively”).

 In addition, clicking at the right of any closing bracket will cause all text between that bracket and the corresponding opening bracket to be selected.
-Dually, clicking at the left of any opening  bracket will cause all text between that bracket and the corresponding closing bracket to be selected.
+Dually, clicking at the left of any opening  bracket will cause all text between that bracket and the corresponding closing bracket to be selected (“tentatively”).
 The built-in corresponding pairs
 are: "`{}`", "`()`", "`[]`", as well as most of the unicode bracketing pairs.
 Additional pairs can be added straightforwardly.